-In January, all of the judges travel to New York City to view the submitted work.
-We also convene a panel of specialists in non-Latin typefaces to advise the judges in the selection of winning typeface designs.
-Everyone comes together for a weekend to look at, think about, and discuss type and to participate in a rigorous selection process.
+In January 2018, all of the judges came to New York City to view the submitted work.
+We also convened a panel of specialists in non-Latin typefaces to advise the judges in the selection of winning typeface designs.
+Everyone came together for a weekend to look at, think about, and discuss type and to participate in a rigorous selection process.
 The general criteria for selection centers on craft, innovation, relevance, and aesthetic.

 The winners are contacted after the judging weekend and are provided with a digital tag to show the world on social media that their work has been selected as one of the “world’s best.”
 At this point, winners are asked to send additional copies of their work to be packaged in one of eight exhibitions that are sent throughout the world.

 The TDC62 show reached type fans in over 42 cities in seventeen countries, and the tour is still continuing through 2017.

 All winners of this year’s competitions will be invited to the New York debut of the exhibition, which will be held at The Cooper Union in July 2018.

 You can view this past year’s awards celebration here and view many of the worldwide exhibitions of that award-winning work here.
 We honor exceptional student work through TDC’s Student Awards, which are also presented that night, and integrate winning student work alongside the professional work in the exhibition.

 For a lasting record of achievement, we produce the TDC Annual, The World’s Best Typography, which documents all of the work in the show and lists credits of every designer, art director, agency, client, and other collaborators.
 Highly respected within the design community, many consider inclusion the highest honor and a very prestigious accomplishment.

 In becoming a winner in our competitions, you become a part of our rich history of typographic excellence, as this recent letter from Germany’s Gutenberg-Museum attests: